cloudflare/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 A double is just a number type field that can be aggregated in some way – for example, it could be summed, averaged, or quantiled.
 A blob is a string type field that can be used for grouping or filtering.

 For example, suppose you are collecting air quality samples.
 Each data point would represent a reading from your weather sensor.
-Metrics might include numbers like the temperature or air pressure reading.
-The labels could include the location of the sensor and the hardware identifier of the sensor.
+Doubles might include numbers like the temperature or air pressure reading.
+The blobs could include the location of the sensor and the hardware identifier of the sensor.

 This is how it translates into code: